-University staff or students can use the whistleblower hotline to report suspected unethical misconduct including fraud, corruption, harassment or bullying
+You can use the whistleblower hotline to report suspected unethical misconduct including fraud, corruption, harassment or bullying.

-The hotline allows disclosures to be made 24/7 anonymously through four different channels:
+The hotline allows disclosures to be made 24/7 anonymously through four channels:

 There is also an option for partial anonymity (where KPMG but not the University is aware of your contact details), or you can remain anonymous and set up a password to access follow-up reports.
 These options are explained in more detail on the online form or you can call the whistleblower hotline to discuss.